jeffThompson/CreativeProgramming2/Resources/LaserCuttingRubberStamps.md

 ## MOUNTING YOUR STAMP

+1. If you have any misalignment or margin showing, you may want to trim your stamp with a very sharp knife (take several light cuts to avoid distorting the rubber) or a pair of scissors before mounting
-1. Lightly sand the back of your stamp with sandpaper to rough up the surface
+2. Lightly sand the back of your stamp with sandpaper to rough up the surface
-2. Apply Barge's contact adhesive to the back of your stamp and your wooden block, spreading it evenly and avoiding any pooling
+3. Apply Barge's contact adhesive to the back of your stamp and your wooden block, spreading it evenly and avoiding any pooling
-3. Let the adhesive sit for 15-20 minutes – do not skip this step!
+4. Let the adhesive sit for 15-20 minutes – do not skip this step!
 Contact adhesive works by letting the glue partially cure first
-4. When the adhesive looses its shininess, carefully attached your stamp to the wooden block – once stuck down it will be impossible to reposition
+5. When the adhesive looses its shininess, carefully attached your stamp to the wooden block – once stuck down it will be impossible to reposition
-5. Lightly clamp with a block on top to avoid marring the stamp's surface – do not apply too much pressure or you'll distort your stamp
+6. Lightly clamp with a block on top to avoid marring the stamp's surface – do not apply too much pressure or you'll distort your stamp
-6. Let sit for another 10 minutes or so before removing the clamp; let sit overnight before printing
+7. Let sit for another 10 minutes or so before removing the clamp; let sit overnight before printing